-To examine the interrater reliability of the Cycle 23 ratings, we calculated intraclass correlations (ICC[C, k]; McGraw & Wong, 1996) among the occupational analysts' ratings to assess consistency across constructs within occupations.
-This statistic indicates the degree of the similarity in the rank ordering and relative distance between the abilities on a particular scale within an occupation.
+To examine the interrater reliability of the Cycle 24 ratings, we calculated intraclass correlations (ICC[C, k]; McGraw & Wong, 1996) among the occupational analysts' ratings to assess consistency across constructs within occupations.
+This statistic indicates the degree of similarity in the rank ordering and relative distance between the abilities on a particular scale within an occupation.
 Our target level of interrater reliability is a median ICC(C, k) of 0.80 or greater.
-The value of 0.80 is judged to be a good rule-of-thumb that has been used in multiple contexts, including ONET (e.g., Clement et al., 2003; McCloy et al., 1999; Rase & Tognetti-Stuff, 1983).
+The value of 0.80 is judged to be a good rule of thumb that has been used in multiple contexts, including ONET (e.g., Clement et al., 2003; McCloy et al., 1999; Rase & Tognetti-Stuff, 1983).

-The results of these analyses are presented in Appendix D. The results revealed high levels of interrater reliability across the 80 Cycle 23 occupations.
-Specifically, the median ICC for importance ratings for the abilities across the occupations was 0.98 (M = 0.96, SD = 0.04).
-The median ICC for the level ratings was 0.98 (M = 0.96, SD = 0.05).
+The results of these analyses are presented in Appendix D. The results revealed high levels of interrater reliability across the 90 Cycle 24 occupations.
+Specifically, the median ICC for importance ratings for the abilities across the occupations was $0.98 \ (M = 0.97, SD = 0.02)$.
+The median ICC for the level ratings was $0.98 \ (M = 0.98, SD = 0.01)$.
 The reliability for both the importance and level ratings exceeded the median target coefficient value of 0.80.
-All the reliability estimates were greater than 0.80, with the exception of the level reliability for Farmworkers and Laborers, Crop, Nursery, and Greenhouse (ICC = 0.77).
+In fact, all the reliability estimates were greater than 0.90.
 Overall, the results support a very good level of reliability in the occupational analysts' ratings.

-Analysis 4: Cycle 23 Interrater Reliability-Across Occupations within Constructs
+Analysis 4: Cycle 24 Interrater Reliability-Across Occupations within Constructs

 Another way to evaluate the reliability of the occupational analysts' ratings is to examine the consistency of the ratings across occupations within constructs.
 This type of reliability is the extent to which raters agree about the order of and relative distance among occupations on a particular scale for a particular construct.
-For example, is there consistency across raters in how they differentiate among occupations on the required level of the ability Oral Comprehension?
+For example, is there consistency across raters in how they differentiate among occupations on the required level of the ability of Oral Comprehension?
 To make this evaluation, McGraw and Wong's (1996) ICC(C, k) is calculated for each construct on each scale (instead of for each occupation on each scale as described above).
 Consequently, each of the 52 ability importance scale ratings will have a reliability value.
 A median ICC(C, k) across the construct ratings for a particular domain on a particular scale of 0.80 or greater is the target interrater reliability for this coefficient (e.g., the median reliability across 52 ability level ratings should be at least 0.80).
-Again, the value of 0.80 has been judged to be a good rule-of-thumb.
+Again, the value of 0.80 has been judged to be a good rule of thumb.

-1 Although the mean is not a measure of agreement, it can affect the potential range of the SD and SE_M.
+1 Although the mean is not a measure of agreement, it can affect the potential range of the SD and SE{M} .

-This reliability analysis was conducted for abilities across all occupations for the past 10 cycles2 and results are presented in Table 3.
-The reliability analyses are based on 1,030 rating targets3.
+This reliability analysis was conducted for abilities across all occupations for the past 10 cycles, and results are presented in Table 3.
+The reliability analyses are based on 1,014 rating targets.
 The values in the columns titled ICC(C,1) reflect the single-rater reliabilities, whereas the values in the columns titled ICC(C,8) reflect the reliability for eight raters.
-Overall, the median ICC(C,8) across the construct ratings for importance was 0.93 (M = 0.91, SD = 0.07) and for level was 0.95 (M = 0.94, SD = 0.04).
+Overall, the median ICC(C,8) across the construct ratings for importance was 0.93 (M = 0.91, SD = 0.06) and for level was 0.95 (M = 0.94, SD = 0.04).
 This indicates that on the whole, the reliabilities achieved the target level.
-The majority of the abilities had high ICC(C,8) reliabilities for both importance and level.
-In fact, there were 36 abilities with reliabilities greater than 0.90 for the importance ratings and 44 abilities with reliabilities greater than or equal to 0.90 for the level ratings (e.g., Spatial Orientation).
+Most abilities had high ICC(C,8) reliabilities for both importance and level.
+In fact, there were 35 abilities with reliabilities greater than 0.90 for the importance ratings and 46 abilities with reliabilities greater than or equal to 0.90 for the level ratings (e.g., Spatial Orientation).